sjlawson/py_automation/README.md

             ]
         }

         # IMPORTANT - it's not a test without an assertion.
-This hellper method
+This helper method
         # asserts that the gathered segment call data matches the expected call info
         SegmentTestHelper.do_segment_assertions(self, collect_seg_calls, segcall_info)
     ```